 "You forget one thing, Slate.
 Central doesn't just refer to this citadel; all of the Ozark Plateau is Central and thus, under our domain."
 Porus lets the bombers hang there a bit before coldly ordering, "Drop them."

 With that order, the repulsors on the planes shut off, causing them to drop like rocks.

-The Commandant calmly looks at the mortified Head Peacekeeper and states, "Thank you for the extra scrap metal.
-We appreciate the raw material."
+The Commandant ignores Haymitch's quip to look at the mortified Head Peacekeeper before stating, "Thank you for the raw material.
+We always appreciate such donations."

-The entire periphery is practically solid red as an uncountable number of units come in from all directions.
+"Multiple hostiles inbound.
+ETA in thirty minutes.
+There's… there's… H-holy shit…" stutters a surveillance technician in what seems to be a state of fear, and when I look at the map, the fear is transferred to me for a simple reason: the entire periphery is practically solid red as an uncountable number of units stream in from all directions.
 They are not only arriving from the bases in Three, but the neighboring districts of Two, Eleven, and Ten.
 It's clear that we're outnumbered at least twenty-to-one.

 "Something the matter?"
 Porus asks.

 "It's just… There are so many targets!"